 Total non-operating revenues for fiscal years ended 2024 and 2023 totaled \$74.5 million and \$63.9 million, respectively.
-The fiscal year 2024 total was primarily made up of \$52.7 million of interest revenues earned on leases.
+The fiscal year 2024 total was primarily made up of \$52.7 million of interest revenues earned on leases recognized in accordance with the requirements of GASB 87.
+Prior to the adoption of this standard, all property rental and lease revenues recognized were classified as operating income.
 Additionally, the Corporation recognized \$22.1 million of investment income during fiscal year 2024, due to higher invested balances and interest rates as compared to prior year.